Design and share your ideas visually with a mood board you can create yourself.

 Want to experiment?

 If you have Photoshop or Elements, you can download the free mood board template below and start playing.
-You can also go online to Photopea for free.
-You don't need to be an expert so don't let the layers scare you.
+You can also scroll down this page and get Photopea for free.
+You don’t need to be an expert so don’t let the layers scare you.
 Open the file and save it as something meaningful.
-I've color-coded in green all the layers where you paste your images.
+I’ve color-coded in green all the layers where you paste your images.
 At the top is the instruction layer.
 To see it, click the little eyeball to the left of it.

 - Paste your image on the layer above the shape where you want it to appear.

 - Right-click the layer and choose Create Clipping Mask.